 Caitlin studied composition with Peter Sculthorpe at the University of Sydney for her Bachelor of Music degree with Honours, and screen composition with Jan Preston at the Australian Film Television and Radio School.
 After moving to the UK, she studied at Trinity Laban Conservatoire of Music and Dance* where her teachers and mentors included Errollyn Wallen MBE, Paul Newland, Stephen Montague, Dominic Murcott and Sam Hayden.
 She graduated with Distinction from Trinity Laban’s Master of Fine Arts Creative Practice (Music) course in 2014.
-She studied Sound Art and Field Recording at Morley College following her Masters degree, and is now working on her doctorate in interdisciplinary composition under the supervision of James Saunders and Robert Luzar at Bath Spa University.
+She studied Sound Art and Field Recording at Morley College following her Masters degree, and is now working on her doctorate in interdisciplinary composition under the supervision of composer James Saunders and artist Robert Luzar at Bath Spa University.

 Caitlin is also active as a researcher and writer.
 Her work on Erik Satie began during her undergraduate degree and continues to the present day.
 This is published online at Erik Satie’s Crystal Ball, which has been recommended as a research resource by Ivy League universities and the NSW Government’s HSC Online website.
 You can view a list of Caitlin’s publications here, and she also writes intermittently about her current research, works in progress, the creative process and the role of fear in creativity on her blog on this site.
 Between 2017 and 2020, she maintained a regular presence on YouTube, vlogging her creative practice as part of her doctoral research.